crystal-lang/crystal-book/guides/performance.md

 ### Use string interpolation instead of concatenation

 Sometimes you need to work directly with strings built from combining string literals with other values.
-You shouldn't just concatenate these strings with `String#+(String)` but rather use [string interpolation](syntax_and_semantics/literals/string.html) which allows to embed expressions into a string literal: `"Hello, #{name}"` is better than `"Hello, " +  name.to_s`.
+You shouldn't just concatenate these strings with `String#+(String)` but rather use [string interpolation](https://crystal-lang.org/docs/syntax_and_semantics/literals/string.html#interpolation) which allows to embed expressions into a string literal: `"Hello, #{name}"` is better than `"Hello, " +  name.to_s`.

 Interpolated strings are transformed by the compiler to append to a string IO so that it automatically avoids intermediate strings.
-The example above translates to: `(StringBuilder.new << "Hello, " << name).to_s`.
+The example above translates to: `(String::Builder.new << "Hello, " << name).to_s`.

 ### Avoid IO allocation for string building